 Fasting holds great religious importance in most cultures, but when it comes to pregnant and breastfeeding women, most religions are very flexible.
 Here’s what some of the major religions say:

 - Hinduism: In Hinduism, fasting is extremely flexible when it comes to breastfeeding mothers.
 The elders in the family may ask you not to fast if you are breastfeeding.

 - Islam: You are exempted from fasting while breastfeeding in Islam.
 However, it is believed that you may have to compensate by fasting later for the missed fasts.

-- Christianity: Christians observe fasting in the form of Lint.
+- Christianity: Christians observe fasting in the form of Lent.
 Christianity does not follow staunch rules when it comes to fasting while breastfeeding.
-You need not fast but you may follow or practice a different kind of penance, such as you may give up on eating your favourite food during the period of Lent.
+You need not fast, but you may follow or practice a different kind of penance, such as you may give up on eating your favourite food during the period of Lent.

 - Judaism: If you are Jewish, then you may be required to observe a fast while breastfeeding, though there is scope for flexibility and not very strict rules on it.